Rotary International: Honorary membership

 Clubs may award honorary membership in recognition of a person's distinguished efforts in furtherance of Rotary ideals or otherwise in support of Rotary's cause.
 As the highest distinction a Rotary club can confer on an individual, it is exercised only in exceptional cases.
 Honorary members are exempt from the payment of admission fees and dues.
 They have no voting privileges and are not eligible to hold any office in their club.
 Honorary membership is time-limited and terminates automatically at the end of the term, usually one year.
 It may be extended for an additional period or may also be revoked at any time.
 Examples of honorary members are heads of state or former heads of state, scientists, members of the military, and other famous figures.
 However, as each club may establish different rules for honorary members, there will be some variation in terms of selection and privileges of honorary members.
-A recent Rotary 3191 District in India appointed global health physician Dr. Edmond Fernandes as Honorary Member for outstanding public health service to India and around the world.